tuhdo/os01/README.md

     - Chapter 11: Incomplete
     - Chapter 12: Incomplete
     - Chapter 13: Incomplete
+    ... and future chapters not included ...

+In the future, I hope to expand part 3 to cover more than the first 2 parts.
+But for the time being, I will try to finish the above chapters first.

 # Sample OS
 [This repository](https://github.com/tuhdo/sample-os) is the sample OS of the book that is intended as a reference material for part 3.
 It covers 10 chapters of the "System Programming Guide" (Intel Manual Volume 3), along with a simple keyboard and video driver for input and output.
 However, at the moment, only the following features are implemented:

 - Protected mode.
 - Creating and managing processes with TSS (Task State Structure).